spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-appservice-slack.md

     * Create a Matrix room in the usual manner for your client.
 Take a note of its Matrix room ID - it will look something like !aBcDeF:example.com.

-    * Invite the bot user to both the Slack and Matrix channels you would like to bridge using `/invite @matrixbot` for slack and `/invite @slackbot:MY.DOMAIN` for matrix.
+    * Invite the bot user to both the Slack and Matrix channels you would like to bridge using `/invite @matrixbot` for Slack and `/invite @slackbot:MY.DOMAIN` for Matrix.

     * Determine the "channel ID" that Slack uses to identify the channel.
 You can see it when you open a given Slack channel in a browser.
 The URL reads like this: `https://app.slack.com/client/XXX/<the channel id>/details/`.